-During the period under review, the Governors held 5 Full Governing Board meetings.
+During the period under review, the Trustees held 5 Full Governing Board meetings.
 In addition, there were regular meetings covering Business, Audit and Finance, Premises and Curriculum and Personnel.

-The training and induction provided for new Governors will depend on their experience.
-Where necessary an induction will provide training on charity and educational, legal and financial matters.
-All new Governors are given a tour of the Academy and the chance to meet with staff and students.
-All Governors are provided with copies of policies, procedures, minutes, budgets, plans and other documents that they will need to understand their role as Trustees and Directors of the Academy.
+The training and induction provided for new Trustees will depend on their individual experience and expertise.
+Where necessary an induction will provide training on Charity and Educational, Legal and Financial matters.
+All new Trustees are given a tour of the Academy and the chance to meet with staff and students.
+All Trustees are provided with copies of policies, procedures, minutes, budgets, plans and other documents that they will need to understand their role as Trustees and Directors of the Academy.